Mimicry: 19th century

 In 1879, Fritz Müller created the first mathematical model of mimicry to explain why distasteful species should evolve similar appearances.

-In 1823, William Kirby and William Spence, in their book An Introduction to Entomology, used the term "mimicry" informally to depict the way that the structure and coloration of some insects resembled objects in their environments:
+In 1817, William Kirby and William Spence, in their book An Introduction to Entomology, used the term "mimicry" informally to depict the way that the structure and coloration of some insects resembled objects in their environments:

 A jumping bug, very similar to the one figured by Schellenberg, also much resembles the lichens of the oak on which I took it.
-The spectre tribe (Phasma) go still further in this mimicry, representing a small branch with its spray.
+The spectre tribe (Phasma, Licht.) go still further in this mimicry, representing a small branch with its spray.

 The English naturalist Henry Walter Bates worked for several years on butterflies in the Amazon rainforest.
 Returning home, he described multiple forms of mimicry in an 1862 paper at the Linnean Society in London, and then in his 1863 book The Naturalist on the River Amazons.
 The term "Batesian mimicry" has since been used in his honour, its usage becoming restricted to the situation in which a harmless mimic gains protection from its predators by resembling a distasteful model.
 Among the observations in Bates's 1862 paper is the statement:

 I was never able to distinguish the Leptalides from the species they imitated, although they belong to a family totally different in structure and metamorphosis from the Heliconidae, without examining them closely after capture.

 The German naturalist Fritz Müller also spent many years studying butterflies in the Amazon rainforest.
 He first published a journal article on mimicry in German in 1878, followed in 1879 by a paper to the Entomological Society of London (translated and presented by Ralph Meldola).
 He described a situation where different species were each unpalatable to predators, and shared similar, genuine, warning signals.
 Bates found it hard to explain why this should be so, asking why they should need to mimic each other if both were harmful and could warn off predators on their own.
 Müller put forward the first mathematical model of mimicry for this phenomenon: if a common predator confuses the two species, individuals in both those species are more likely to survive, as fewer individuals of either species are killed by the predator.
 The term Müllerian mimicry, named in his honour, has since been used for this mutualistic form of mimicry.